 Rely on the Pros

-Express Septic Pumping has been providing expert septic tank services in Nampa, ID since 2006.
+Express Septic & Drain Cleaning has been providing expert septic tank services in Nampa, ID since 2006.
 Along with septic tank pumping, repair, inspections, and maintenance, we also offer enzyme treatments and Earthbusters, as well as baffle repair and riser installation.
 Our team is available 24 hours a day, seven days a week, 365 days a year to assist you.
 Contact us today to inquire about our services available throughout the Treasure Valley.